Raid-Hub/RaidHub/README.md

 All React components should be placed here

+## Data

+Hash mappings, ids, and other static data for the app

 ## Hooks

 Advanced logic that can either be re-used or is too much to put into a single component.
 All hook files should start with "use" and export a single function.